If you’re familiar with hatching chicken eggs, you may want to continue your journey to trying to hatch your own duck eggs, too.

 For the most part, hatching all kinds of poultry is more or less the same.
 However, there are a few differences between ducks and chickens that you’ll want to pay attention to.

 First, duck eggs are, as you’ve probably noticed, much bigger.
 The shells are harder to crack too.
-One thing that’s interesting when it comes to the differences in chicken versus duck eggs is that the amount of time it takes for duck eggs to hatch can vary a bit by breed!
+One thing that’s interesting when it comes to the differences between chicken versus duck eggs is that the amount of time it takes for duck eggs to hatch can vary a bit by breed!

 You may notice some differences in how your incubator turns eggs, too.
 For example, in the wild, ducks don’t simply roll their eggs back and forth.